rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders-prevent-dead-mobile-battery.md

 0. A long-running <strong>polling</strong> program
    (or gateway) occassionally
-   extracts device data from the Cloud and stores the data in a database for analysis of <strong>trends</strong> over time.
+   extracts device data collected and stores it in a database for analysis of <strong>trends</strong> over time.

    <!--
    This is necessary because currently the ARTIK Cloud